T43-class minesweeper

-The T43 were a class of open-ocean minesweepers built for the Soviet Navy from 1948 to 1957.
+The T43 (Projet 254) were a class of open-ocean minesweepers built for the Soviet Navy from 1948 to 1957.
 It was exported to client states; the People's Republic of China and Poland produced additional ships.
 Some hulls were converted to other uses by various users.
 Examples remained in service in 2015.

 Design

 The hull is made of steel.

 Early ships were 58 m long with a straight-up bridge structure.

 Later ships were 60 m long with a double-level bridge structure and added 25 mm guns.